Pášx̣apa Powwow

 Drum Registration

 We looked forward to welcoming up to 10 drums to the 2025 Pášx̣apa Powwow.
-Interested drums should complete the online registration form to signifiy their interest in participating.
-This registration must be completed by Friday, April 4.
+Drum registration is now closed.

-In addition to this registration, each drum lead must complete a W-9 form and a Performance Contract and return them by email to Joanie Lucarelli (lucarej@whitman.edu) by April 18.
+In addition to the registration, each drum lead must complete a W-9 form and a Performance Contract and return them by email to Joanie Lucarelli (lucarej@whitman.edu) by Friday, April 18.

 Vendor Information